kevingzhang/intdl/sysdesign.md

 - Once a view is done, go to testing procedure.
 When testing done, go to documentation procedure, then go to market

 ### Phrase four: Testing and improvements.

+# Pros cons and risk of using Meteor.js
+I have list many pros of using Meteor.js above.
+I am not going to repeat.
+I am going to list a few cons or risks of using Meteor as far as I know.
+Also I will put my solution and comments of those risks

+## Scalability
+One of the common concern of Meteor.js is scalability.
+Meteor benefits from socket.io for realtime update, it also comes with cons.
+When it support large quantity of concurrent users, scalibility will be a problem
+There are some discussion on this.
+The good part is that we do not need to worry too much about this.
+Because the large quantity of concurrent users means really large.
+As an enterprise Saas provider, we (almost) never reach that threshold.
+That is the concern of those social media platform.

+I assume we have less than 10000 concurrent users, we are good to go.

+## Testing

+Comparing to Angular, which is a mature technology, Meteor do not have an official testing platform yet.
+So far, we can use Laika, the current best testing platform for Meteor.js.
+It is not as good as what Angular can provide.
+My opinion is, given Meteor.js is fast growing.
+By the time when we need end-to-end testing, there might already have one testing platform released then.

+## New hire in the future
+Since Meteor.js is a new technology.
+One of the common concern is, what if we need more hands in the future.
+Is it easy to hire people who has Meteor.js skill?
+From my point of view, Meteor.js is easy to learn, even easier than Angular.
+As long as the infrastructure is build solid, the module can be easiler break down to pieces.
+Even a new hire has no skill of Meteor.js, as long as he know Javascript/Coffeescript, he can do the work without training, but Angular cannot.

+## Meteor upgrade and backward compatibility

+So far, Meteor is still in 0.8.*, a pre-release status.
+There might be issues caused by upgrade before version 1.0.
+From my previous experences ( I start from Meteor 0.5.*), every upgrade is smooth, although some source code need to be changed.
+The concepts has no change at all, it just get better and better.

+Meteor.js headquater is also San Francisco down town.
+We can easily join the active community.
+Once we are familiar with those people, technical help can be got in cost of battle of bear :)